Blankiefries/abiischol/README.md

 # Antititvirus Heboh

 This is a command-line antivirus program for Windows.
 The program scans all hard drives and files for viruses and malware and deletes any infected files found.
-However, this code is not a functional antivirus program but rather a prank that creates fake virus alerts and deletes important files.
+However, this code is not a functional antivirus program but rather a prank that creates fake virus alerts.

 # Usage